islandstream/islandstream.github.io/_posts/2018-11-11-spitalfields-city-farm.md

 title: Craft and Connected Seeds @ Spitalfields City Farm
 ---

-Holding page for images and inspiration from around City Farm.
-Annotations to follow
+Inspiration from around Spitalfields City Farm

 {% include bootstrap-card-text-image.html file="/images/people-of-the-forest.jpg" alt="Photo: people of the forest quote"
 cardtitle="People of the forest" cardtext="Humans can distinguish a million diffrent shades of green and only a few thousand shades of red.
 We evolved as people of the forest" %}